jana388/Player-movement/README.md

  -
  ## Setting the scene

  Firstly we have our Unity Project open.
-I have chosen a 3D project, so the scene will be in 3D as well as the player.
+I have chosen a **3D project**, so the scene will be in 3D as well as the player.
 I have named my project TutorialPlayer Movement,but feel free to name it by your liking.
  After followoing these steps, this is what it should look like

  ![Opening_Unity (1)](https://github.com/user-attachments/assets/f69e46e2-e52b-43b6-ad16-f19f85cff36b)